Released: July 1955

 Released: December 1955

 Number One on the country music chart for a month, Cash’s fictional account of incarceration at the Californian clink was a mid-fifties smash, and opened his seminal live album from the state penitentiary, ‘At Folsom Prison’.
+The track also led Cash to perform an entire set at Folsom Prison, which was recorded for a successful live album.

 Released: September 1956